Man City held by Leeds, Chelsea click into gear

 But City’s failure to turn their early dominance into more goals proved costly as Rodrigo pounced on a mistake by Brazilian goalkeeper Ederson to turn the ball home from close range in the 59th minute.

-“That was good, huh?
+“That was good.
 When both teams want to attack, it’s a good game.
 We made an incredible first 30 minutes,” Guardiola said of the showdown with his managerial mentor Marcelo Bielsa.

-“We had the chances to kill the game.
-In the second half it was more equal.”

-City have won just one of their first three league games and still look short of the standard required to overhaul champions Liverpool.
+City have won just one of their first three league games and could fall eight points behind champions Liverpool should Jurgen Klopp’s men win at Aston Villa on Sunday.

 For promoted Leeds, this buccaneering performance was further proof that Bielsa’s commitment to attacking play can flourish in the top-flight.

+“Leeds have been waiting a long time to be in this league and I think we showed we are prepared for this,” said Rodrigo.

-Frank Lampard has asked for patience after Chelsea’s £220 million splurge in the market , but the pressure was on the Blues to respond after a disappointing 3-3 draw at newly-promoted West Brom and a League Cup exit to a much-changed Tottenham in the past week.
+Frank Lampard has asked for patience after Chelsea’s £220 million splurge in the market ($285 million), but the pressure was on the Blues to respond after a disappointing 3-3 draw at newly-promoted West Brom and a League Cup exit to a much-changed Tottenham in the past week.

 For the first time Lampard was able to field five of his new signings as Edouard Mendy and Ben Chilwell made their Premier League debuts with Thiago Silva, Kai Havertz and Timo Werner also starting.